kyranchen/Streamable/README.md

 # Streamable

-Welcome to Movie Search and Streamable!
+Welcome to Streamable!
 This application allows users to search for a movie and specify a region to find out the movie's introduction and its availability on various streaming services.

 ## Features

 - **Search**: Users can search for a movie by entering its title.
 - **Region Selection**: Users can specify their region to find out the availability of the movie on streaming services in that region.
-- **Movie Introduction**: The application provides the introduction of the searched movie.
+- **Movie Introduction**: The application provides the general info of the searched movie.
 - **Streaming Availability**: Users can see a list of streaming services where the movie is available for streaming in their specified region.

 ## How to Use